 My favorite entries, though, are the ones I just want to remember.
 “As I drove her to school this morning, Sophia announced that she was going to be a scientist who cures allergies.”
 I hope you do, sweet girl, I hope you do.
 “Now that he’s sixteen, Raphael’s voice suddenly sounds exactly like his dad’s.
 I keep startling when he speaks.”
 It really is true what they say about childhood; it goes so fast.
 “We are in the middle of a migration of painted lady butterflies.
 When I stepped out into the backyard this afternoon, a cloud of them lifted up from the grass, dotting the sky with fluttering stained glass.”

 Scientists say that merely the act of writing something down makes you more likely to remember it.
-I do find that I am more apt to remember what I’ve tucked in my notebook, especially those items with multiple exclamation points.
+The benefits of handwriting: 10 amazing truths about writing by hand can explain you why.
+I do find that I am more apt to remember what I’ve tucked in my leather bound notebook, especially those items with multiple exclamation points.
 As time marches on, I appreciate anything that helps me keep track of my wits.
 But even more than that, I am grateful for my little notebook and how it helps me remember what needs to happen, what I want to happen, and the joy of what is happening.

 Kira Martin is a freelance writer living in the beautiful state of Colorado.
 She is passionate about words and science and loves how writing requires her to learn something new every day.
 If you would like to join her in writing for Epica, send your submission to email@example.com, and we’ll consider it for publication!